 The Issue: Alberta’s energy industry continues to face significant challenges related to sustainable investment.

-The Opportunity: We have an opportunity to reframe the energy conversation at home and abroad by demonstrating how Alberta’s hydrocarbon industry can be transformed to align with and compete in a net-zero future.
+The Opportunity: The Innovation Challenge was an opportunity to reframe the energy conversation at home and abroad by demonstrating how Alberta’s hydrocarbon industry can be transformed to align with and compete in a net-zero future.

-Response to the Innovation Challenge: A multi-partner, collaborative known as the Energy Futures Policy Collaborative, which aims to help policy leaders build better visions, establish bridges across seemingly divided camps, and — most critically — enable the development of policy signals that can reignite investor engagement and confidence in Alberta’s hydrocarbon resources, assets, and expertise.
+Response to the Innovation Challenge: A multi-partner, collaborative known as the Energy Futures Policy Collaborative, which aimed to help policy leaders build better visions, establish bridges across seemingly divided camps, and — most critically — enable the development of policy signals to reignite investor engagement and confidence in Alberta’s hydrocarbon resources, assets, and expertise.

 Public policy can play a critical role in supporting the adoption of future-fit hydrocarbons.
-Acknowledging that public policy is central to shaping the future of Alberta’s energy sector, this Innovation Challenge aims to bring forward a framework for policy that highlights realistic opportunities, nurtures alignment, invites multi-actor participation, and moves Alberta and Canada in the right direction.
+Acknowledging that public policy is central to shaping the future of Alberta’s energy sector, this Innovation Challenge aimed to bring forward a framework for policy that highlights realistic opportunities, nurture alignment, invite multi-actor participation, and move Alberta and Canada in the right direction.

-The Energy Futures Policy Collaborative has a two year runway.
+The Energy Futures Policy Collaborative had a two year runway.
 Year one (2021) involved gathering information, mapping the desired change, plotting the most promising options and testing these ideas in relevant contexts.
 As a result, a suite of policy recommendations were developed.
-Year two (2022) will focus on testing, refining and advocating for these policy recommendations.
+Year two (2022) focused on testing, refining and advocating for these policy recommendations.

 As a result of this work, we’ve created: